 Community Voices Patient Navigator Program

-Denver Health's Community Voices (CV) program is a learning laboratory dedicated to increasing access to healthcare for the under-served and changing public health policy.
-Community Voices pilots different approaches to improve health care delivery and formulates new policy solutions.
+Denver Health's Community Voices (CV) program is a learning laboratory dedicated to increasing access to health care for the under-served and changing public health policy.
+CV pilots different approaches to improve health care delivery and formulates new policy solutions.
 Reaching out to under-served populations is our hallmark.
 Other program areas include:

 - Access to care

 Community Health advisors serve as ambassadors, going into hard-to-reach, under-served neighborhoods and connecting people with the care and services they need.
 Community outreach has been particularly effective in Denver's Latino, African-American and Native-American communities.